-NURS 317 Pharmacology
+NURS 317 Pharmacology 3 hours

-Prerequisites: All Level II nursing courses.
+Prerequisites: All 200 level nursing courses.

 This course is designed to introduce the nursing student to pharmacological aspects of nursing.
 The course will focus on the basic principles and applications of pharmacology, major drug classifications, indications, and nursing considerations.
+(Required of LVN students.)
 3 Theory.
 (Fall)

-NURS 318 Child Health Nursing 4 hours Prerequisites: All Level II nursing courses, NURS 313, NURS 315, NURS
+NURS 318 Child Health Nursing 4 hours Prerequisites: All 200 level nursing courses , NURS 313, NURS 315, NURS